All Episodes

 Because it's filled with the kind of people that he thinks will vote for him.

-Independence, big government, open borders types.
+Independents, big government, open borders types.

-I meant to mention this um uh earlier.
+I meant to mention this earlier.

 Well, you'll see when you get there.

-So I got to Missouri and I'm waiting around to see what the Christmas present is.
+So I got to Missouri, and I'm waiting around to see what the Christmas present is.

 Nothing on Christmas Eve, nothing on Christmas Eve night.

-She opened a refrigerator door into Rush Pack from Allen Brothers.
+She opened a refrigerator door.

-I have Allen Brothers at home.
+I have Allen Brothers.

-Why are they sending it here?
+Oh, why are they sending them in here?

 And I asked when I got back, they said, because you say that whenever you go anywhere, you never get to get Allen Brothers except at home.

-It was uh it was a great present.
+It was a great present.

-And the Kobe Club is is is great.
+And the Kobe Club is great.

 You cannot get it anywhere else.